 Designed specifically for litigation, your legal case management solution should complement your existing processes.
 Most will include a robust set of features that will save you hours.

-Create dashboards to review each matter at a glance, see the latest activities, and dig into the details from a centralized summary.
+Review each matter at a glance, see the latest activities, and dig into the details from a centralized summary.
+When preparing for a deposition, this enables litigation support professionals to instantly see which documents need to be shared with opposing counsel and which are marked for attorney review.

 Case notes